renesas-rz/meta-renesas-ai/README.md

 The script `gen-benchmark-csv.sh` creates a .csv file that contains the AI benchmark performance metrics of a provided LAVA job number or log file.

+This script can be used by `submit-lava-job.sh` by setting the options `--gather-benchmarks` and `--check-results`.
+It can also be run independently if required.

 Run `./scripts/gen-benchmark-csv.sh -h` to get an overview on how to use the script.

 ---